rqchao/cs182-project/README.md

 - `data`: Directory containing datasets used in the experiments.
 - `falcon_lora.ipynb`: Jupyter Notebook for the Falcon LoRa experiment.
 - `gpt_finetune.ipynb`: Jupyter Notebook for fine-tuning GPT models.
-- `graphing`: Folder containing scripts and notebooks for graphing and visualizing data.
+- `graphing`: Folder containing scripts and notebooks for graphing and visualizing data with custom formatting.
 - `outputs`: Directory where output files from experiments are stored.
 - `peft.ipynb`: Jupyter Notebook for experimenting with PEFT (Performance-Efficient Fine-Tuning).
 - `prefix_tuning.ipynb`: Jupyter Notebook for prefix tuning experiments.